-Updated: April 25, 2022.
 The Biden Administration has made key changes to student loan payments, servicers, and forgiveness opportunities.
-Doctors may need to take action to restart payments, revisit refinancing, or qualify for PSLF or IDR forgiveness under the new rules.
+Doctors may need to take action to receive student loan forgiveness under the new rules, revisit consolidation or refinancing, or prepare for payments to restart in October.

 COVID-19 Forbearance: Latest Extension